AmyO01/avc2020/README.md

 Amy - Project Manager.
 Plaso and Cameron - Software Architects.
 All - contributing to writing, testing and documentation

 # Instructions (WINDOWS)
+# Download files from GitHub
+Download the files from GitHub
 # Install project libraries (SFML)
 Go to this link https://www.sfml-dev.org/download/sfml/2.5.1/ and download MinGW version.